lkoepsel/hello/README.md

 And the second step might not work, either.
 Leaving you with a *RPi*, which is on the network, however, you are unable to connect to it.

 ## The *hello* Solution - Run a service on Raspberry Pi
-The next solution is to implement an auto-connecting application on startup, **on the remote *RPi***.
+A third all-encompassing solution is to implement an auto-connecting application on startup, **on the remote *RPi***.
 This application will ping a local server (your PC or another *LAN-based* host *RPi*) with its host name and IP address.
 This ensures you have ready access to the remote *RPi* without having to go through determining its IP address.

 This solution will work due to the ability to save your server's IP address on the *RPi*, prior to boot.
 This means the *RPi* is trying to find you, instead of vice-versa.

 Once implemented, the steps to connect in a new network are:
-1. Determine your host system (your PC) IP address in the new network
+1. Determine the IP address of your host system.
-2. Using any platform, Windows, macOS or Linux, enter the IP address into a specific file on the *RPi* SD Card.
+2. Using any platform, *Windows*, *macOS* or *Linux*, enter the IP address into a specific file on the *RPi* SD card.
-3. Place the SD Card in the RPi and power it up.
+3. Place the SD card in the RPi and power it up.
 Start the hello_server application on your host system and wait for the *ping*.

 ## Installation
 ### 1. Requirements